 To simulate low-pass filtering in light field rendering, we first generate a Mipmap from the reference image using a 3×3 Gaussian kernel [8].

+Gaussian Mipmaps eliminate the ringing artifacts and produce smoother filtering results than the regular box-filters .
 We then integrate the Gaussian Mipmap into the light field ray querying process.